arianaberger/react-final-project/NOTES.md

 - can wrap component with withRouter to get access to this.props.match props, etc https://medium.com/@jeremylenz/react-router-basics-what-i-wish-theyd-told-me-37b29201d40a

+nvm install node -> for any rake start errors

 The code should be written in ES6 as much as possible